”People only see what they are prepared to see.”

 The walls are Google’s default Keyword performance reports.
-These are the reports you see in AdWords when you click on the Keywords tab in your account.
+These are the reports you see in Google Ads when you click on the Keywords tab in your account.
 You’ll see a list of your keywords, along with their respective key metrics.

-To the untrained eye, the Keyword reports within Google AdWords can be completely misleading.
+To the untrained eye, the Keyword reports within Google Ads can be completely misleading.
 They can be like a fresh coat of paint covering up years of damage.

 Because the keywords listed in the Keyword report are not the actual search phrases your prospects are typing into Google.

 You may want to read that again.
-I know it sounds crazy, but unless you’re only using what’s called Exact Match keywords, then the Keyword report in AdWords is like a wall preventing you from seeing what’s really going on in your account.
+I know it sounds crazy, but unless you’re only using what’s called Exact Match keywords, then the Keyword report in Google Ads is like a wall preventing you from seeing what’s really going on in your account.

 How to Tear Down the Walls

 Again, it’s worth repeating that the Keyword performance report does not tell you exactly what your prospects are searching in Google to find your ads.

 In order to find out exactly what’s going on with your search ads, you need to run a different report.
 Until recently, this report is not even visible without digging around, but now it’s a little easier to find.

-While you’re on the Keywords tab in your Google AdWords account, you’ll see 3 additional buttons below the main tabs: Keywords, Negative keywords, and Search terms.
+While you’re on the Keywords tab in your Google Ads account, you’ll see 3 additional buttons below the main tabs: Keywords, Negative keywords, and Search terms.
 Click the “Search terms” button to generate the report we’re looking for.